Giles Fletcher. Sonnets to Licia, publshed 1593.

 And now the seas we both intend to burn;

-I with my bow, and L
+I with my bow, and LICIA with her eyes."

 Then since thy force, heavens, earth, nor seas can move;